 A long time protege of Ms Yombi’s, Charles Zambo, succeeded her to become the airline’s 6th and current Chairman of Cameronais Airlines in January 2016.
 Other than making a few tweaks here and there, Mr Zambo mostly maintained the course set by his predecessor, Joséphine Yombi.

-The Covid-19 pandemic came to Cameroon in March 2020, having many the same negative impacts seen elsewhere.
-Nearly all travel ceased, forcing Camerounais Airlines to sell off all of its Boeing 767 aircraft save for the one reserved for Cameroon’s President.
-All routes leading out of Africa were dropped and most of the airline’s aircraft were put into storage, mainly at Bamenda-BPC.
+The Covid-19 pandemic came to Cameroon in March 2020, having many of the same negative impacts seen elsewhere.
+Nearly all international travel ceased, forcing Camerounais Airlines to remove all of its Boeing 767 aircraft save for the one reserved for Cameroon’s President.
+All routes leading out of Africa were dropped, and most of the airline’s aircraft were put into storage, mainly at Bamenda-BPC.
+Meanwhile, the chairman of major stakeholder Mandou Group, Charles Mandou, died in early 2021 from Covid-19; he was succeeded by his son Jean Mandou.

 Looking Ahead